Port Richmond Honors Our Veterans with first ever Banners

 Port Richmond Avenue can call its Reformed Church

-"The Church that made America" because their
+"The Church that made America" because

-Congregant veterans paid pivotal roles in American history.
+our Congregant veterans paid pivotal roles in American history.

-fought in the three wars that forged this nation:
+took part in the three wars that forged this nation:

 the American Revolution, the War of 1812, and the Civil War.